-Prior to the declaration of the COVID19 pandemic, the Principal Member and National Registrar conducted a series of in-person advocates forums.
-A second round of online advocates forums were scheduled to be undertaken early in the new reporting year.
+The Principal Member and National Registrar also conducted a series of online advocate's forums.
 Advocates can express their interest in participating in these forums via the VRB website.

 Feedback about our service

 User feedback

 We regularly ask our users to evaluate the level of service we provide and seek their views on how we can improve our services.
 Recent feedback to the VRB has included some of the following comments: